Choosing Between A Corporation and A Limited Liability Company

 Selecting the appropriate legal structure is a crucial decision when starting a business.
 Two common options are corporations and limited liability companies (LLCs).
-Both corporations and LLCs are separate legal entities independent of their owners, allowing the to own assets, enter into contracts, and sue and be sued in their own name.
+Both corporations and LLCs are separate legal entities independent of their owners, allowing them to own assets, enter into contracts, and sue and be sued in their own name.
 Also, both entity structures offer limited liability protection, which means that the owners’ personal assets are generally shielded from the company’s debts and liabilities beyond the owners’ investment.
 Yet, each entity has its own advantages and considerations.
 This article aims to highlight certain aspects of each entity structure, helping you make an informed choice for your business.

 Ownership and Management